 The Moorman photo, taken right after the fatal head shot,

 JFK Assassination Debate - A valuable research and discussion section of The Education Forum.

-Assassination Records Review Board - During its existence (1992-1998) the ARRB declassified millions of pages of government documents; this site includes the ARRB final report, witness testimony, and staff memos including senior analyst Doug Horne's revelation that two different brains may have been examined by the JFK autopsy pathologists.
+See the ARRB staff memo of senior analyst Doug Horne revealing that two different brains may have been examined by the JFK autopsy pathologists.
 (See Horne's defense of his work against the attack by Vincent Bugliosi in the latter's book Reclaiming History.)